sonots/fluentd-server/README.md

 With Fluentd Server, you can manage fluentd configuration files centrally with `erb`.

-For example, you may create a config whose name is `worker` as:
+For example, you may create a config post whose name is `worker` as:

 ```
 <source>